openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

 }
 ```

-The `set_dimension_size` op takes a bounded tensor, runtime size and a dimension
+The `set_dimension_size` op takes a static or bounded tensor, runtime size and a
-index and returns a tensor whose logical size of the particular dimension is set
+dimension index and returns a tensor whose size of the particular dimension is
-to the specified size.
-This size needs to be less than or equal to the static
+set to the specified size.
+This size needs to be less than or equal to the
-size or bound for the dimension.
-This operation can be thought as either a slice
+static size or bound for the dimension.
+This operation can be thought as either
-or pad operation depending on if the earlier logical dimension size is larger or
+a slice or pad operation depending on if the earlier dimension size is larger or
 smaller, respectively.
 In case the dimension size is increased, the padded
 values are undefined.

-In the following example, `set_dimension_size` op is used to set the logical
+In the following example, `set_dimension_size` op is used to set the size of the
-size of the first dimension so that it performs a sum reduction on the first
+first dimension so that it performs a sum reduction on the first `batch_size`
-`batch_size` elements in the input.
-With data argument `[1, 2, 3, 4]` and
+elements in the input.
+With data argument `[1, 2, 3, 4]` and batch\_size
-batch\_size argument `2`, the following function returns `3` but it returns `6`
+argument `2`, the following function returns `3` but it returns `6` for the same
-for the same data argument when the batch\_size is `3`.
-The `set_dimension_size`
+data argument when the batch\_size is `3`.
+The `set_dimension_size` op also sets
-op also sets the bound on the returned tensor.
-This bound depends on operand's
+the bound on the returned tensor.
+This bound depends on operand's static size if
-static size if the operand shape is static.
+the operand shape is static.
 It is `4` in this example.
-If the
+If the operand dimension
-operand dimension is not static, then the returned tensor has same type as the
+is not static, then the returned tensor has same type as the operand.
-operand.

 ```mlir
 func.func @dynamic_sum(%data: tensor<4xi32>, %batch_size: tensor<i32>) -> tensor<i32> {